 4. Create Bylaws and a Shareholder's Agreement

 Every organisation needs a set of rules and a code of conduct; in a for-profit organisation, such laws are called bylaws (you can find examples at your local commerce regulatory body).
-In an LLC, these laws are usually related to internal matters, such as record-keeping, issuing stocks, and the composition of the board.
+In a corporation, these laws are usually related to internal matters, such as record-keeping, issuing stocks, and the composition of the board.

 Although you do not need to mention these details in the articles of incorporation, they are crucial for the proper functioning of your firm and due care should be taken when drafting them.

 While bylaws are virtually mandatory, a shareholders' agreement is more of an optional extra.
 It is still a useful document, though; for example, it dictates how the ownership shares will be transferred (and to whom) in the event of your resignation, retirement, or death.